FAQs

 What is the proposed scheme concept?

-The A62 to Cooper Bridge Corridor Improvement Scheme concept is a series of highways improvements to the Bradley and Cooper Bridge junctions and surrounding roads.
+The A62 to Cooper Bridge Corridor Improvement Scheme concept is a series of highways improvements at the Cooper Bridge and Bradley Road junctions and surrounding roads.
 It’s designed to improve traffic flow and reduce congestion around the Cooper Bridge roundabout, including providing better access to Huddersfield and the M62.

 Why do we need to do something?